 Finally, lets talk about the identity crisis that Hooru mentor faces when looking at the kind of deck you want to be.
 It feels like some of the cards are trying to be small-ball tempo-aggro cards, while others are trying to be midrange beaters, while there is not enough of either to make a real deck.
 It is hard for me to believe that Watcher of the Big Ones and Nostrix want to be in the same deck as Sparring Partner and Crownwatch Squire.
-None of the “cares about being a student” cards fly, while Aerialist Trainer is looking for a flyer to pair with.
+None of the “cares about being a student” cards fly, while Aerialist Trainer is looking for a flier to pair with.
 It just feels like there are all these disparate parts and play styles that are all slightly at-odds with one another.
-If I am trying to play a game where I trying to dominate the ground with Watcher of the Big Ones and his 5/5 friends or am I trying to go aggro in the skys?
-Am I trying to come out guns blazing with Crownwatch Squire or develop some long game advantage with Nostrix?
+If I am trying to play a game where I want to dominate the ground with Watcher of the Big Ones and his 5/5 friends or am I trying to go aggro in the sky?
+Am I trying to come out guns blazing with Crownwatch Squire or develop some long-game advantage with Nostrix?
 The fact that many of the units are small makes me want to be aggro, but the tempo hit from mentor leaves me skeptical.
-This same tempo hit also messes up blocking meaning you are often not comfortable mentoring in midrange decks.
+This same tempo hit also messes up blocking, meaning you are often not comfortable mentoring in midrange decks against aggro.
 The thing I am particularly struck by is how poorly positioned all these plans are against Time decks.
-Am I supposed to play a flyer heavy game plan where I cannot beat a Sandstorm Titan that is on the table, or build an army of 5/5s that are outclassed by my opponent’s 5/6s and 6/6s?
-I honestly don’t feel like any plan is interesting, and I have no idea what they are supposed to be doing that is actually attractive or different.
+Am I supposed to play a flier heavy game plan where I cannot beat a Sandstorm Titan, or build an army of 5/5s that are outclassed by my opponent’s 5/6s and 6/6s?
+I honestly don’t feel like any plan is interesting, and I have no idea what they are supposed to be doing that is actually attractive, novel, or different.

 Ok, so that is my extended rant about mentor, and the way it was designed for this set.
 This is certainly overstated here, but I really feel like the mechanic is in a weird place, and some piece is missing.
 It still strikes me as bizarre to take a very modular mechanic and somehow contort it in a very linear direction.
-Perhaps the sign post of having flashy legendaries (Nostrix, Watcher of the Big Ones, and Leave a Witness) that relate to the mechanic is an important factor confusing the attention?
+Perhaps the sign post of having flashy legendaries (Nostrix, Watcher of the Big Ones, and Leave a Witness) confuses the attention?
 I still think that mentor is an interesting mechanic, but the implementation feels incoherent.
 I could very well be missing something, but this is how things feel after messing around with the mechanic for the better part of a month.
-I’d like to quickly note that I have no issue with the implementation of mentor for limited play – totally fine there.
+I’d like to quickly note that I have no issue with the implementation of mentor for limited play – totally fine there!
 I can summarize my issues with the implementation of the mechanic as follows: